 CAMS has had and continues to have a significant impact via post-doctoral researchers.
 Historically, we have two or more post-doctoral researchers in residence at any one time.
 Although there is often overlap between research activities and interests, post-doctoral researchers are administratively assigned to one or more of the research themed groups: Natural Carbon, Biomedicine, Earth Sciences, Actinides, Nuclear Physics, and Materials Science.
 In addition to CAMS’ post-docs we also host post-doctoral researchers from within LLNL, other academic institutions and agencies (e.g., the United States Forestry Service (USFS)) so that they can have direct and unfettered access to CAMS' analytical facilities.
 CAMS staff actively mentor a non-LLNL post-doctoral researcher while in residence and there is a formal collaboration between the supervising CAMS staff scientist and the external mentor/sponsor.

 CAMS attracts post-doctoral researchers from around the world (Figure 1) and from within a wide range of disciplines.
 The majority of these post-doctoral researchers find future positions in research and academia (Figure 2) with an appreciable fraction finding positions within LLNL.

 Academic faculty who wish to spend time at CAMS while on a sabbatical should contact the most appropriate CAMS staff scientist within their appropriate discipline.
-General inquiries should be sent to the CAMS administrator (Nanette Sorensen) or to the Director of CAMS (Graham Bench).
+General inquiries should be sent to the CAMS administrator (Nanette Sorensen) or to the Director of CAMS (Scott Tumey).